Toronto Entertainment District

 The Toronto Entertainment District is an area in downtown Toronto, Ontario, Canada.
 It is concentrated around King Street West between University Avenue and Spadina Avenue.
 It is home to theatres and performing arts centres, the Toronto Blue Jays, and an array of cultural and family attractions.

-The area was also home to most of the nightclubs in downtown Toronto.
-They have mostly moved to King St west of Spadina Av just beside the Entertainment District.
+The area was also home to most of the nightclubs in downtown Toronto but have mostly moved to King St west of Spadina Av just beside the Entertainment District.

+The Toronto Entertainment District is represented by Ward 10 Spadina—Fort York along with the federal and provincial ridings of Spadina—Fort York and the postal codes are M5H, M5V and M5X.
+It is patrolled by the 52 Division of the Toronto Police Service.